Born in Maceió, Brazil, 1943

 Lives and works in Maceió

-Since the early 1980's, Martha Araújo's work has focused on the limits of the body, understood in both its physical and metaphorical connotations, in which anybody is invited to publicly interact with the clothes and objects produced by the artist, and frequently with other people, thus becoming, to all effects, a communal, collective body.
+Since the early 1980’s the surprising and fascinating work of Martha Araújo has focused on the limits of the body, understood in its physical, individual sense and its metaphorical, poetic connotations, in which the body is invited to publicly interact with the clothes and objects produced by the artist, and frequently with other people, thus becoming, to all effects, a communal, collective body.

-In 2015, Martha Araújo had her first solo exhibition at Galeria Jaqueline Martins, Por um corpo cheio de vazios.
-In 2016 she was part of the group show Resistance Performace - Aesthetic Strategies under Repressive Regimes in Latin America at the Museum Migros in Switzerland and in 2017 was chosen to be part of the important retrospective exhibition Radical Women: Latin American Art, 1960-1985, organized by the Hammer Museum, Los Angeles and with itineraries in the Brooklyn Museum, New York and Pinacoteca do Estado, Sao Paulo.
+In 2015, Martha Araújo had her first solo exhibition at Galeria Jaqueline Martins, Para um corpo pleno de vazios.
+In 2016 she was part of the group show Resistance Performace - Aesthetic Strategies under Repressive Regimes in Latin America at the Migros Museum in Switzerland and in 2017 was chosen to be part of the important retrospective exhibition Radical Women: Latin American Art, 1960-1985, organized by the Hammer Museum, Los Angeles and with itinerancies to the Brooklyn Museum, New York and Pinacoteca do Estado, São Paulo.
+Since then, she has also participated in group shows at KADIST Foundation, Paris, and Broad Art Museum, Michigan, USA.